 - Take your medicine.
 Make sure you take your prescription medicine as directed.
 Get medical and lab tests that your doctor recommends.

 - Stay up to date on vaccines.
 It is critically important to get all recommended vaccines, including the annual flu shot, and pneumococcal and meningococcal vaccines.
 Common illnesses, like the flu, can quickly become dangerous if you have SCD.
+You are also more likely to get certain infections because most people with sickle cell don't have a functional spleen--which is important for protection from certain infections.

 - Extreme temperatures.
 Extreme heat or cold, or any swift changes in temperatures, could set off a crisis.